rtk-incubator/rtk-query/docs/concepts/prefetching.md

 1. User hovers over a navigation element
 2. User hovers over a list element that is a link
 3. User hovers over a next pagination button
+4. User navigates to a page and you know that some components down the tree will require said data.
+This way, you can prevent fetching waterfalls.

 ### Prefetching with React Hooks